LeonieCG/GermanRegenerationMaps2012/README.md

 ## Predictors
 <p align="center"><p style="text-align: center"><img width="250" src="figure/Predictors.png"> </p> <br />
 The table displays the predictor variables their abbrevation, explanation, unit, reference and data availability on Zenodo (link below).
-Lines highlighted in gray are other data sets mentioned in the R-script workflow graph above.
-For data reference please see preprint (link below).
+Lines highlighted in gray are other datasets mentioned in the R-script workflow graph above.
+For full data reference please see preprint (link below).

 ## References
 Preprint on EcoEvoRxiv: <br />